 other famous sights in Japan.

-This tour starts from a visit to Osaka and Nara as well as the ancient city of Kyoto, where you will have exclusive access to the city's gardens, temples, shrine, castle and specialty shops.
-You will also have the opportunity to experience a green tea ceremony and meet a maiko (apprentice geisha), and watch a kimono fashion show.
+This tour starts from a visit to Nara as well as the ancient city of Kyoto, where you will have exclusive access to the city's gardens, temples, shrine, castle and specialty shops.
+You will also have the opportunity to experience a green tea ceremony and meet a maiko (apprentice geisha).
 Visit Arashiyama, located on the outskirts of Kyoto, famous for its bamboo forest and traditional Zen landscape garden at Tenryuji Temple.

 Stroll the beautiful Kenrokuen Garden in Kanazawa and see what six attributes make a perfect landscape.
 Next we will visit the charming village of Shirakawa-go and understand what gassho-zukuri architectural style is.
 In Takayama, you will experience the 15th Century of Japan as you watch thousands of people in costumes, traditional music performances, and wonderful ornate floats that parades the classic town.
 See how impressive mother nature is at Hakone and Mt.
 Fuji .
 Enjoy a guided tour in Tokyo.
 Visit Tokyo's cultural landmarks, fashionable neighborhoods and diverse shopping districts, and learn how to make your own sushi with a professional sushi chef and savor your delicious creations.